Agriculture Cost-Share in Pennsylvania

 What Is ACAP?

 Pennsylvania's farmers are stewards of the land.
-ACAP establishes a statewide cost-share program to help farmers implement best management practices and leave a legacy of healthy soils and clean water.
+ACAP is a statewide cost-share program to help farmers implement best management practices and leave a legacy of healthy soils and clean water.

 The result: healthy soils, clean water, thriving local economies to name a few—for the benefit of all Pennsylvanians.

-Specific programmatic details will be established by the Pennsylania State Conservation Commission, but ACAP is modeled after Pennsylvania’s lauded Dirt and Gravel Road Maintenance Program, which is administered by the State Conservation Commission.
-Similar to that program, ACAP funding would be distributed to county conservation districts based on areas with the greatest need for improvement.
-County conservation districts would work with participating farmers and landowners, or with non-governmental organizations and farm consultants, to help design and implement soil and water conservation practices that will work best for each farm’s unique circumstances.
+ACAP is modeled after Pennsylvania’s lauded Dirt and Gravel Road Maintenance Program, which is administered by the State Conservation Commission.
+Similar to that program, ACAP funding is distributed to county conservation districts based on areas with the greatest need for improvement.
+County conservation districts work with participating farmers and landowners, or with non-governmental organizations and farm consultants, to help design and implement soil and water conservation practices that will work best for each farm’s unique circumstances.
 There are no mandated practices in ACAP.

-Like their role in the Dirt and Gravel Road Maintenance Program, the Penn State Cooperative Extension will assist with education, training, and outreach to farmers and participating partners involved in the program.
+Like their role in the Dirt and Gravel Road Maintenance Program, the Penn State Cooperative Extension assists with education, training, and outreach to farmers and participating partners involved in the program.

 This flow chart shows how ACAP sets farmers up for success through use of state, federal, or private funding; coordination with the state conservation commission and Penn State Extension; and assistance from county conservation districts, NGOs, and private business.